Analysis | Taylor Greene brings her embrace of false claims back to levels acceptable for her caucus

-The speech included lines like, “I also want to tell you, 9/11 absolutely happened” — assertions of reality that in any other context seem completely bizarre but here, from a member of Congress who publicly questioned the attack on the Pentagon on Sept.
-11, 2001, were simply part of a necessary clean-up effort.
-Not that she disowned her claim Thursday that no plane had struck the building, mind you, but the line was at least an acknowledgment that some part of her past rhetoric demanded clarification.

-What was most revealing about Greene's speech, though, wasn't the effort to distance herself from the comments that kicked off the current firestorm and from her past embrace of the bizarre QAnon conspiracy theory.
-It was, instead, that she clearly both still believes that the misinformation universe from which conspiracy theories like QAnon emerge is valid and that she still adheres without apology to false claims that are common and accepted within the conservative political sphere.
+What was most revealing about Greene’s speech, though, wasn’t the effort to distance herself from the comments that led to the current firestorm and from her past embrace of the bizarre QAnon conspiracy theory.
+It was, instead, that she clearly still believes that the misinformation universe from which conspiracy theories such as QAnon emerge is valid and that she still adheres without apology to false claims that are common and accepted within the conservative political sphere.

 She said as much, explicitly.